All in One Solar Street Lights

 Thanks for the technological breakthrough in both the lithium-ion battery and LED lighting.
 These developments make it possible for the solar lighting industry to develop integrated solar street lights.

-Compared with lead acid batteries, lithium batteries are lighter, smaller, with longer lifespan and larger DoD, what is more important is that lithium batteries are with larger capacity at the same volume.
+Compared with lead-acid batteries, lithium batteries are lighter, smaller, with a longer lifespan and larger DoD, what is more important is that lithium batteries are with larger capacity at the same volume.

 2. Light source